Omer0191/dmr_analysis/docs/source/content/demo3.rst

     Tue, 14 Mar 2023 19:31:23 INFO     Export all position results at : ../../final_demo_data/rat_data/out_data/DMR_CpG_context/chr1/plots/chr1_all_mr_data.tsv
     Tue, 14 Mar 2023 19:31:23 INFO     Export range position results at : ../../final_demo_data/rat_data/out_data/DMR_CpG_context/chr1/plots/chr1_all_mr_data_range.tsv

 The output file contain information about DMR and are ranked.
-Each row shows one region with the pvalue of smoothed and interpolated data, percentages and many other values conculated in the pipeline.
+Each row shows one region with the p-value of smoothed and interpolated data, percentages and many other values calculated in the pipeline.
 Here is how an output file look like :

 .. code-block:: bash